 I have done a variety of field work with various researchers and many seabird species, primarily Procellariiformes such as Gould’s petrel, numerous species of storm petrels, diving petrels, shearwaters and larger petrels and blue penguins.

 My primary areas of research interest are seabird conservation and marine and seabird ecology.
 I’m also interested in the conservation of other migratory marine vertebrate predators like whales, sharks and rays and the advantages and ability to employ such taxa as indicators of changes in the marine environment – with particular focus on threatening anthropogenic processes such as pollutants, fisheries interactions and climate-driven variation and how these affect breeding biology, foraging ecology, population dynamics and reproductive success.

-Currently, I am the student representative for the Australasian Seabird Group and chair of the Early Career Scientist Committee for the forthcoming World Seabird Union conference scheduled to be held in Cape Town South Africa 26-31 October, 2015.
+I currently work on a large long-term waterfowl research project in the Suisun Marsh, California.
+I am co-chair of the conservation committee for WSU and serve as regional representative for the Australasian Seabird Group.
+I was previously chair of the Early Career Scientist Committee for WSC2 in Cape Town South Africa 26-31 October, 2015.